ScottLogic/blog/_posts/2025-02-17-variance-in-java-and-scala.md

 #### Higher-Kinded Types:

 - **Scala:** Natively supports higher-kinded types, allowing you to abstract over type constructors (e.g., `List`, `Option`, `Future`).
 This enables powerful generic programming patterns and the creation of highly reusable abstractions (like `Functor`, `Monad`, etc.).

-#### Path-Dependent Types:

-- **Scala:** Supports path-dependent types, where the type of a member can depend on the path taken to access it (e.g., the type of a nested class can depend on the instance of the outer class).

-#### Implicits:

-- **Scala:** Has a powerful `implicit` mechanism that can be used for various purposes, including type-level programming, automatic conversion between types, and providing default values.